jechocarlos/agentic-kg/docs/supabase_domain_types.md

 # Domain-Specific Fallback Types with Supabase

-This document explains the new Supabase integration for storing and managing domain-specific entity and relationship types as fallback patterns.
+This document explains the Supabase integration for storing and managing domain-specific entity and relationship types as intelligent fallback patterns.

 ## Overview

-The system now uses Supabase to:
+The AKG system now uses Supabase to create a robust, learning-based knowledge extraction pipeline:

 1. **Cache document analysis results** to avoid re-analyzing similar documents
 2. **Store domain-specific entity types** learned from document analysis
 3. **Store domain-specific relationship types** extracted from verbs in documents
 4. **Track verb extractions** for improving relationship detection
-5. **Provide fallback types** when AI services are unavailable
+5. **Provide intelligent fallback types** when AI services are unavailable
+6. **Enable cross-document learning** for improved domain adaptation

 ## Database Schema